Educational level of the population

 Children with a foreign background often benefit from early childhood education because learning a domestic language before school, especially, improves school success.
 At the end of 2019, 22 % (8,441) of all Helsinki residents aged 1–6 were foreign language-speakers.
 With regard to these foreign language-speaking children, in 19 % of cases both the child and the parents were born abroad, in 74 % of the cases the parents were born abroad but the child was born in Finland, and in other cases, at least one of the parents was born in Finland.

-Before the age of 3, fewer foreign language-speaking children residing in Helsinki took part in early childhood education than domestic language-speaking children.
-The difference by mother tongue is biggest before the age of 3 the numbers were the same.
-At the end of 2018, 39% of foreign language-speaking children aged 1–2 took part in municipal or private early childhood education, whilst the same figure among domestic language-speakers was 53%.
-At the age of 3–6, 93% of foreign language-speakers and 91% of domestic language-speakers took part in early childhood education.
+Fewer foreign language-speaking children residing in Helsinki take part in early childhood education than domestic language-speaking children.
+The difference by mother tongue is biggest before the age of three.
+At the end of 2019, 37 % of foreign language-speaking children aged 1–2 took part in municipal or private early childhood education, whilst the same figure among domestic language-speakers was 55 % (Figure 2).
+At the age of 3–6, 93% of foreign language-speakers and 88 % of domestic language-speakers took part in early childhood education.
 There are no significant differences in the level of participation between the major language groups.

 In Helsinki, comprehensive education is provided by the City of Helsinki, the state and private operators.
-According to the population register’s statistics on mother tongues, in the autumn of 2017 there were a total of 9,780 persons in comprehensive education whose mother tongue was not Finnish, Swedish or Sami.
+At the end of 2019 there were a total of 10,702 persons aged 7–15 in Helsinki whose mother tongue was not Finnish, Swedish or Sami.
 The percentage of all children in that age was 20 %.
 The highest percentage of foreign language students is in state-run comprehensive schools and city-run Finnish language comprehensive schools.

 If the student’s mother tongue is not Finnish, Swedish or Sami or if the student has a multilingual background, the student can study Finnish or Swedish as a second language (F2, S2).
-In autumn 2017, there were a total of 9,470 students with Finnish as a second language, or 20% of all students, disregarding the students of Helsinki’s Swedish language schools.
+In 2019 there were a total of 9,058 students with Finnish as a second language, or 22 % of all students, disregarding the students of Helsinki’s Swedish language schools.
 The most F2 students were found in city-run Finnish language comprehensive schools, but the percentage has risen in the 2010s at the fastest rate in private schools.